 1. Air-to-Water Heat Pumps (ASHP): The most popular choice.
 They extract heat from the outside air and transfer it to your water-based heating system (radiators or underfloor heating).

-2. Air-to-Air Heat Pumps (AAHP): It works by transferring this heat directly into your home's internal air via blower units, providing both instant heating in winter and efficient cooling in summer.
+2. Air-to-Air Heat Pumps (AAHP): It works by transferring heat directly into your home's internal air via blower units, providing both instant heating in winter and efficient cooling in summer.

 3. Ground-Source Heat Pumps (GSHP): These use underground pipes to absorb heat from the earth, which remains at a relatively constant temperature year-round.
 While more efficient, they have a higher installation cost and require significant land for the collector loops.

-Ground-Source is sometimes referred to as geothermal heating.
+For a heat pump to be efficient and cost-effective, your home must retain heat effectively.
 This is the single most important factor for success and is mandatory for the SEAI grant.

 The Heat Loss Indicator (HLI) Requirement

-• The SEAI Target: Your home's HLI must be **less than or equal to 2.0 $W/(K \cdot m^2)$**.
-In some specific, non-cost-optimal cases, up to 2.3 $W/(K \cdot m^2)$ may be accepted.
+• Your home's HLI must be less than or equal to 2.0 W/(K.m²).
+In some specific, non-cost-optimal cases, up to 2.3 W/(K.m²) may be accepted.

 The SEAI Technical Assessment